supriyakosalge/loadurl-project/frontend/README.md

 # image gallery

 An image gallery showcasing beautiful images from the given typed URL in the search bar.
-Search field allows user to type the website address and load all the images listed on that page via scraping!
+Search field allows user to type the website address and load all the images listed on that page via API!

-Further two sections, lists out the total number of words and also count of top 10 words in the descending order.
+Further two components, lists out the total number of words and also count of top 10 words in the descending order in a chart graph.

 This app uses an WebAPI built using ASP.NET and hosted on Azure for demo purpose.

 ## Tools and Technologies used

-- HTML5,
+- HTML5
-- CSS3,
+- CSS3
 - CSS-Grid for responsiveness.
-- Sass CSS Preprocessor,
+- Sass CSS Preprocessor
-- Gulp build tool,
+- Gulp build tool
 - Vanila JavaScript

 ## Instruction for running the project.